ITTO Fellowship Programme

 - Small grants for post-graduate studies.

-- Fellowship activities should start later than February 1, 2017.
+- Fellowship activities are expected to start not earlier than 1 February 2019.

 - ITTO gives preference to short-term activities.